15 grants awarded to organizations, matched with 16 new graduate students

 - Ghana: The University of Cape Coast will lead a Trellis Fund project focused on irrigation and seedling transplanting skills for tomato farmers.
 Prosanta Dash, a UF student pursuing a Ph.D. in Horticultural Sciences will support this project and travel to Ghana to work with farmers.

 - Ghana: Methodist University College Ghana was awarded a Trellis Fund grant for a project focused on training for value-added processing of mango.
-As an international scholar at the University of Florida studying food technology, Sidrah Rafique was selected to travel to Ghana to support this project.
+As an international scholar at the University of Florida studying food technology, Sidrah Rafique was selected to support this project.
+Rafique provided remote support for this project, but was unable to travel to Ghana.
+To help complete the project, Nick Reitz of UC Davis traveled to Ghana to provide additional support.

 - Rwanda: The University of Rwanda will use a Trellis Fund grant to train horticultural farmers in good agricultural practices (GAPs).
 Kshitij Khatri, who is pursuing a Ph.D. in horticultural sciences at UF, will travel to Rwanda to support this project.